pfheatwole/thesis/source/paraglider_components.rst

 Harnesses allow a pilot to shift their weight left and right, causing an imbalanced load on each semispan.
-(For a real wing this maneuver also causes a vertical shearing stress along the center of the foil, but due to the rigid body assumption this deformation will be neglected.)
-The weight imbalance causes the canopy to roll towards the shifted mass, causing a gentle turn in the desired direction.
-Although the magnitude of the turn is less than can be produced by the brakes, this maneuver is more aerodynamically efficient and is commonly used.
+(For a real wing this maneuver also causes a vertical shearing stress along the center of the foil, but due to the rigid body assumption of the canopy model this deformation will be neglected.)
+The weight imbalance causes the canopy to roll towards the shifted mass, resulting in a gentle turn in the desired direction.
+Although the turn rate is less than can be produced by the brakes, this maneuver causes less drag and is preferred (when suitable) for its aerodynamic efficiency.

-For a spherical model, *weight shift* control can be modeled as a displacement of the payload center of mass :math:`P`.
-The pilot can only shift a limited distance :math:`\kappa_w` in either direction, so a simple choice of control variable is :math:`-1 \le \delta_w \le 1`.
-Assuming the harness is initially centered in the canopy xz-plane, the displacement is :math:`\Delta y = \delta_w \kappa_w`.
-The displacement of the center of mass produces a moment on the risers that rolls the wing and induces the turn.
+The movement of the pilot can be arguably described as occurring inside the volume of the harness, so, for this spherical model, *weight shift* control can be modeled as a displacement of the payload center of mass :math:`P`.
+Given that the pilot can only shift a limited distance :math:`\kappa_w` in either direction, a natural choice of control input is :math:`-1 \le \delta_w
+\le 1`.
+With the harness initially centered in the canopy :math:`xz`-plane, the displacement due to weight shift control is :math:`\Delta y = \delta_w
+\kappa_w`.
+The displacement of the payload center of mass produces a moment on the risers that rolls the wing and induces the turn.

 Aerodynamics